 Thinking About Leadership Thinking

 Goods and services are everywhere being commoditized.
-What consumers want today are experiences -- memorable events that engage each individual in an inherently personal way.
+What consumers want today are experiences – memorable events that engage each individual in an inherently personal way.
 Businesses must therefore embrace the principles of the Experience Economy to stage ever-more engaging experiences.
-We take you through those principles that matter the most for your business and show you how to create greater economic value for your customers.
-Based on the ground-breaking book The Experience Economy: Work Is Theatre & Every Business a Stage.
+Pine & Gilmore take you through those principles that matter the most for your enterprise and show you how to create greater economic value for your customers.
+Based on their best-selling book The Experience Economy, cited by Psychology Today as “the most compelling expression of consumer culture in the 21st century.”

 How does any enterprise prosper today?
 The key is offering compelling experiences that engage customers in a personal and memorable way.
 Offering goods and services is no longer enough to differentiate one’s business.
 In this talk, Jim Gilmore not only describes the shifting dynamics in how value is being generated in advanced economies, he shares a portfolio of specific methods for staging revenue-generating experiences.
 And he illustrates each technique with exemplars that demonstrate how to create experiential value in very practical terms.
 Audiences walk away with insights on experience innovation as well as a rich set of tools for staging such experiences.